isomerpages/ogp-dunman/_partners/Parent Support Group.md

 *   To serve as a communication link between the school and parents
 *   To support and assist the school in its programmes and activities
-*   To organise events & activities which benefit parents, students and the school
+*   To organise events &amp; activities which benefit parents, students and the school

 ## **使命**